-All-purpose flour: This is the base for the dough, providing structure and texture.
+All-purpose flour: This is the main base for the dough, giving it structure and a soft texture.

-Baking powder: Helps the dough rise slightly, giving it a light and fluffy texture.
+Baking powder: Helps the dough rise slightly, making it light instead of dense.

-Salt: Enhances the flavor of both the dough and the filling.
+Salt: Adds flavor to both the dough and the filling.

-Mashed potatoes: The main component of the filling, providing a creamy and hearty texture.
+Mashed potatoes: The main filling ingredient, creamy and comforting.

 Technique Tip for This Recipe